serokell/subnetgen/README.md

 Generate IPv4 and IPv6 subnetworks.

 The underlying idea behind this program is to make sure networks are
-composable: say, that someone can daisy-chain VPNs, local networks, and it will all still work without shadowing and all peers will be adressable.
+composable: say, so that someone can daisy-chain VPNs, local networks, and it will all still work without shadowing and all peers will be adressable.

 IPv6 subnetworks are [RFC 4193][] (ULA) conformant.